The history of PDF

 PDF 1.2 - the prepress world wakes up

-In 1996, Adobe launched Acrobat 3.0 (code name: Amber) and the matching PDF 1.2 specifications.
+In November 1996, Adobe launched Acrobat 3.0 (code name: Amber) and the matching PDF 1.2 specifications.
 PDF 1.2 was the first version of PDF that was really usable in a prepress environment.
 Besides forms, the following prepress related options were included:

 • support for OPI 1.3 specifications

-• support for the CMYK colour space
+• support for the CMYK color space

 • halftone functions could be included as well as overprint instructions.

-In Acrobat 3, the open architecture of Acrobat Exchange finally began to pay of and a lot of interesting prepress xtensions appeared in ‘97 and ‘98, including several essential prepress tools.
-Among them were PitStop and CheckUp from Enfocus software and CrackerJack from Lantanarips.
-Agfa was the first major company that promoted the use of PDF for full colour commercial printing with their Apogee system, launched in 1998.
-Other manufacturers followed soon after.
+In Acrobat 3, the open architecture of Acrobat Exchange finally began to pay off and a lot of interesting prepress extensions appeared in ’97 and ’98, including several essential prepress tools.